phetsims/gravity-force-lab-basics/doc/implementation-notes.md

 is omitted, and an option to omit showing distance between the two masses is added.
 Toggling distance values off further simplifies the output, and centers the focus of the sim around the force that the two masses are acting on each other.

-Despite the cognitive similarities between this simulation and `gravity-force-lab`, the basics version doesn't not necessariliy inherit all things from the regular version.
+Despite the cognitive similarities between this simulation and `gravity-force-lab`, the basics version does not necessarily inherit all things from the regular version.
 For example. `GFLBModel` extends `ISLCModel`, not `GravityForceLabModel`.

 NOTE: Often in documentation comments and github issues, this sim is referred to as "BASICS" in comparison to